nfrankeln/nfrankeln/README.md

    I’m looking to collaborate on simple front end projects

    Update:
-   Its been about 6 months since I started.
+   Its been about 4 months since I started.
 Since then I have learned the basics of HTML,CSS and JS.
    I am also attending a programming boocamp called CODE PLATOON.

    Update 2:
      I have just graduated from CODE PLATOON.
 It was a valuable experiance.
 Some of the new skills I learned were Python,Django,React,Postgresql.

-You can reach me at (ntnyfranky@gmail.com)
+   Update 3:
+      I deployed my first project [Carjamz](https://nf-carjamz.com/)

+      To test it out
+      - 1) sign into a demo account username: carjamzdemo@gmail.com password: demo
+      - 2) search for another user i.e ntnyfranky@gmail.com

+Until spotify gives me a quota extension this app is locked in development mode and I have to whitelist spotify users manually.
+So if you want to try it out with your own spotify account/a freinds account just shoot me a message

+My email is ntnyfranky@gmail.com

 www.linkedin.com/in/netanel-frankel